 Objectives

 The primary objectives in dissolution are to wind up the business of the auxiliary organization, transfer net assets to an approved successor organization and arrange for the orderly continuation of necessary services.
-This requires coordination with the campus administration and sound legal advice.
+This requires coordination with the university administration and sound legal advice.

 Dissolution Plan

-Prior to the governing board acting to dissolve the organization, the governing board shall direct staff to work with legal counsel and the campus president's representative to develop a dissolution plan that is consistent with applicable law and regulations and outlines the specific steps that must be taken, including but not limited to required filings to the California Attorney General, Secretary of State, and state and federal tax authorities.
+Prior to the governing board acting to dissolve the organization, the governing board shall direct staff to work with legal counsel and the university president's representative to develop a dissolution plan that is consistent with applicable law and regulations and outlines the specific steps that must be taken, including but not limited to required filings to the California Attorney General, Secretary of State, and state and federal tax authorities.

-The plan, which may involve identification of a successor organization, shall incorporate steps that will allow the dissolution to be completed within a reasonable time and to be coordinated with the campus and the office of the chancellor.
+The plan, which may involve identification of a successor organization, shall incorporate steps that will allow the dissolution to be completed within a reasonable time and to be coordinated with the university and the office of the chancellor.

 The plan shall provide for a financial audit to identify assets and liabilities of the organization and for a review of the audit results by the auxiliary organization’s governing board.